lauxley/django-mptt-menu/README.md

 * determine_tree
-  This is were the real logic takes place, depending on the referenced object, this method will return the corresponding part of the menu tree. by default, returns the whole tree.
+  This is were the real logic takes place, depending on the referenced object, this method will return the corresponding part of the menu tree.
+  By default, returns the whole tree.

 * get_default_tree
-  This method is called if no object could be determined (probably on the home page for example), it also returns a part of the menu tree. by default, returns the whole tree.
+  This method is called if no object could be determined (probably on the home page for example), it also returns a part of the menu tree.
+  By default, returns the whole tree.

 There are several convenient methods in the class to help you build the 2 last methods :
 > _get_all_nodes